Heart Attacks and Women

 may be at an increased risk for heart attack within 5 years.

-The stage for heart disease is set before menopause by factors like high blood pressure,
+The stage for heart disease is set before menopause by factors such as high blood

 Women are more likely to have "nonclassic" heart attack symptoms than men.
 Still,